-In 2019, the Company has paid remuneration of 5,735,000 baht (included the bonus payment for 2018 which was 1,050,000 baht) to the Directors which was 410,000 baht or 7.70 percent increased from 5,325,000 baht of 2018.
+In 2020, the Company has paid remuneration of 6,643,000 baht (included the bonus payment for 2020 which was 2,100,000 baht) to the Directors which was 908,000 baht or 15.83 percent increased from 5,735,000 baht of 2019.
 Details as follow;

-Name- Surname Posi Position Remuneration (Baht) Name-Sumame 2019 2018 1.
-Mr. Teera Aphaiwongse Chairman of the Board and Chairman of Audit Committee Chairman of Nomination and Remuneration Committee 2,135,000 2,025,000 2.
-Mr. Min Intanate Director Executive Chairman 655,000 600,000 3.
-Mr. Narathorn Wongvises Director Chairman of Risk Management Committee 675,000 620,000 4.
-Mr. Trisorn Volyarngosol Director / Executive Director Member of Risk Management Committee Managing Director 25,000 20,000 5.
-Mrs. Petcharat Volyarngosol Director Executive Director Member of Risk Management Committee 25,000 20,000 6.
-Mr. Sujin Suwannagate Director / Member of Audit Committee Member of Nomination and Remuneration Committee 785,000 725,000 7.
-Mrs. Susama Rativanich Director / Member of Audit Committee Member of Nomination and Remuneration Committee 785,000 720,000 8.
-Mr. Sopon Intanate Director 650,000 595,000 Total 5,735,000 5,325,000
+Desition Remunerat ion (Baht) Name- Surname Position 2563 2562 1.
+Mr. Teera Aphaiwongse Chairman of the Board and Chairman of Audit Committee Chairman of Nomination and Remuneration Committee 2,355,000 2,135,000 2.
+Mr. Min Intanate Director Executive Chairman 791,000 655,000 3.
+Mr. Narathorn Wongvises Director Chairman of Risk Management Committee 806,000 675,000 4.
+Mr. Trisorn Volyarngosol Director Executive Director Member of Risk Management Committee Managing Director 35,000 25,000 5.
+Mrs. Petcharat Volyarngosol Director Executive Director Member of Risk Management Committee 35,000 25,000 6.
+Mr. Sujin Suwannagate Member of Audit Committee Member of Nomination and Remuneration Committee 915,000 785,000 7.
+Mrs. Susama Rativanich Director Member of Audit Committee Member of Nomination and Remuneration Committee 915,000 785,000 8.
+Mr. Sophon Intanate Director 791,000 650,000 Total 6,643,000 5,735,000

-Remuneration of Management Team
+Remuneration of Managing Director and Management Team

-The Board has determined the policy and guideline of remuneration for management team.
+The Board has determined the policy and guideline of remuneration for Managing Director and management team.
 The Nomination and Remuneration Committee will consider the remuneration of Managing Director in order to propose approval to the Board of Directors.
 Such remuneration has determined appropriately according to the Company's remuneration structure as well as the performance in accordance with roles and responsibilities.